Underworld

 Those who die enter the covered underworld, a darkness.
 Dying souls ‘leave the light,’ enter ‘dark lifetime’ on ‘dark plains.’
 Tartarus is bordered by a bronze fence, a three-lapped necklace of night ‘shed’ round it.

-Padel documents the Greek poetic overdetermination of underworld darkness with death, covering, and fluid nonseeing, establishing the phenomenological texture of Homeric underworld imagery.
+Padel surveys the Greek poetic overdetermination of underworld with darkness, covering, and liquid night, establishing the phenomenological texture that depth psychology inherits when it identifies the unconscious with Hades.

 Padel, Ruth, In and Out of the Mind Greek Images of the Tragic Self, 1994supporting